ELGAS Knowledge Hub

 With 3 people showering at the same time you would need a minimum of 21L/min.

-Note that this does assume that you are not using other hot water devices simultaneously.
+Note that this does assume that you are not using other gas hot water devices simultaneously.

-Recovery time is not an issue with continuous gas hot water system units, so even a large family with guests would not run out of hot water as long as your continuous gas hot water system is sized for the number of hot water using appliances that would be using it simultaneously.
+Recovery time is not an issue with tankless water heater NZ (continuous gas hot water NZ) units, so even a large family with guests would not run out of gas hot water as long as your continuous gas hot water system is sized for the number of gas hot water using appliances that would be using it simultaneously.

 Frequently Asked Questions

-What maintenance is required for a gas hot water system?
+What maintenance is required for an LPG gas hot water system?

-Here are essential maintenance procedures you can do or arrange with a licenced professional to keep your gas hot water system in their best shape:
+Here are essential maintenance procedures you can do or arrange with a licensed professional to keep your LPG gas hot water system in their best shape:

 Routine Professional Inspection